jamiesonbecker/background.js/README.md

 1 second.
 If you do this, you should probably rename the object to background1sec or similar so that you can run different ones throughout your code.

-Don't use blocking methods; a safety feature of this script is that it won't run the next until previous has completed, but your next will never run if the previous doesn't finish.
+Don't use blocking methods; a safety feature of this script is that it won't run the same task over again until previous has completed, so if one hangs, they all hang.

+One big feature of this code is that you can add and remove background tasks at any point in your script's operation.
+For example, you can add one after login and then remove it at logout.

 Usage